junelsolis/freeradius-admin/CONTRIBUTING.md

-Contributors are welcome.

-Help is wanted UX and Laravel code.
+**Contributors are welcome here!**

+- Need help with UX and Laravel.
+- Anyone who can help with securing FreeRADIUS and MySQL.
+- Help make the Docker configs better.